New York State Income Tax and Other Taxes

 Most federal itemized deductions are allowed on New York returns.
 Deductions are available for college tuition and for contributions to the New York 529 plan.

-There are also several tax credits available for expenses like child and dependent care costs, The state has its own version of the earned income credit.
-It's 30% of the amount of your federal credit as of 2019.
+Several tax credits are available for expenses such as child and dependent care costs.
+The state has its own version of the earned income credit.

 New York Property Taxes

 New York has no tax on personal property, such as vehicles and jewelry, but there are property taxes on real estate.
 These taxes are paid to local governments such as counties, cities, and school districts.
 The state does not take a cut of these revenues.
 All property tax revenues go directly to the localities for their schools, police and fire departments, road maintenance, and other services.

 Under state law, most counties and municipalities must assess property taxes at a uniform percentage of value.
 The law does not say how much that percentage must be, and it can range anywhere from 5% up to 99%, although it cannot be 100%.
 The law merely requires that all properties are treated equally and are charged the same.

 Property Tax Exemptions